kelstopper/drl_navigation/Report.md

 The network consisted of 3 fully connected layers, the first two were then passed through a ReLU function.

+The hyperparameters are listed below with a description.
+The biggest impact to the training on BOTH of the networds was to change the eps_decay.
+Being a little further from 1 @ 0.95 where starting with 0.995 had significant impact as the network got greedier faster.

+the buffer size being at 100000 seemed to be sufficient for this network.
+We are less likely to sample the same values especially with a batch size of 64, and we didn't need to be much larger.

+leaving the gamma at a near one value meant we were after immediate rewards, when trying to reduce the amout of episodes to get to a certain reward point this seemed necessary.

+The low tau shifts the prediction models to the target models more gradually

+The learning rate I left the same as in the previous examples and is similar to previous work.
+Changes to the learning rate could still improve the efficiency but it is already pretty quick.

 Hyperparameters:
 ```python
 * BUFFER_SIZE = int(1e5)  # replay buffer size